-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the salary changes for teaching personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Wottawa, seconded by Mr. Falco, and approved unanimously (5-0) to approve the salary changes for teaching personnel as follows":

-Name School Date of Change From Step To Step Salary Difference

-Devine, East 9/4/18 2-1 2-2 \$2,574.00
+Name School Date of From Step To Step Salary Difference Change Devine, Alexandra East 9/4/18 2-1 2-2 \$2,574.00

-Alexandra